 A Philippine corporation can distribute stock dividends tax-free, proportionately to all shareholders.
 The subsequent cancellation or redemption of such stocks, however, shall be taxable to the extent that it represents a distribution of earnings.

 Royalties received by domestic or resident foreign corporations from a domestic corporation are subject to a final tax of 20%.
-However, if the royalties are derived from the active conduct of business, they shall be subject to 30% CIT.

 Other significant items

 Other items exempt from CIT include the following: